-Dilution Equation: [effluent conductance + N X (river background conductance)]/ (N+1) = Table of conductance values for effluent/river mixing.
+^{}Dilution Equation: [effluent conductance + N X (river background conductance)]/ (N+1)

 Where: N= number of equal volumes of background river water added to one volume of effluent = dilution value.

 Table-2 Notes:

 1. Pump Cycles and Effluent Discharge.
 The outfall discharge is batched; i.e. the pump station (PS) runs periodically to force effluent to the river through a 1-mile long forcemain.
 Each PS discharge creates turbulence/mixing in the ZID & MZ, especially when pumping begins.
 When the PS switches off (rests) discharged effluent tends to exit the ZID & MZ, as in-channel mixing proceeds.
 The PS batch-type discharge is thought to enhance mixing and reduce over-all effluent toxicity (acute and chronic).